KonstaT/KonstaT.github.io/_devices/rpi3/LineageOS15.1.md

 Q: Settings -> Storage shows xx GB used by system.
 There's unallocated space on my sdcard.
 What should I do?
 *A: This is a 4 GB image, remaining space on your sdcard will remain unallocated.
 Settings app shows unallocated space as used by system which in reality it is not.
 You can use e.g. GParted and extend /data partition (/dev/block/mmcblk0p4) to cover the unallocated space.*

+Q: Raspberry Pi doesn't have power button, how do I power off/reboot my device?
+*A: Following keyboard keys work as Android buttons: F1 = Home, F2 = Back, F3 = Multi-tasking, F4 = Menu, F5 = Power, F11 = Volume down, and F12 = Volume up.
+You can also use one of many third party reboot applications.*

 ----

 [Merged commits](https://review.lineageos.org/#/q/status:merged++branch:lineage-15.1+-project:%255E.*device.*+-project:%255E.*kernel.*,n,z) not mentioned in the changelog.

+**13.6. changelog:**

+- update display drivers from Android Things 1.0
+- add support for USB webcams (UVC) with third party USB webcam apps
+- default to noop I/O scheduler
+- update to Linux 4.4.136 kernel and patch known vulnerabilities (CVE-xxxx-xxxx, and more)
+- Android security patch level: 5 June 2018 (merged)

 **7.3. changelog:**